MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 This tutorial assumes you have a working XNAT instance.
 You must have administrator privileges on your XNAT instance to use the Container Service.
 If you are not sure how to set up an XNAT instance and would like a quick way to get up and running, the one-line XNAT VM setup described [here](https://wiki.xnat.org/display/XNAT17/Running+XNAT+in+a+Vagrant+Virtual+Machine) is a quick way to get started.
 If you've installed the prerequisites and executed that line of code, your XNAT web interface should be available in your browser at 10.1.1.17, login: admin and password: admin.

-## Installing the Container Service plugin
+## Installing the Container Service Plugin

 Download the .jar file of the “Latest Release” on this page to `<xnat-home>/plugins` and restart the tomcat server.